Why do urban acts dominate streams so far?

 The second phase was driven by Eminem who shot to #1 of 2002 in a list that also included his 8 Mile Soundtrack at #5 but also Nelly and Ashanti respectively at #2 and #7.
 Years until 2005 were hot for the genre too with 2 or 3 urban albums inside the annual Top 5 every year and an average of 47,5% of sales of the Top 10 managed by urban albums.
 They were undoubtedly dominating the sales format, which proves the genre can obviously sell physical records too.

 Then comes the explosion of iTunes from 2005.
 Hyped genres among 15-25 years old people quickly translated from physical sales to digital sales with the cherry-picking of tracks impacting strongly album sales.
 The impact is obvious on this table as from 2006 to 2012 a mere 4 urban albums combined made the Annual Top 5.
-During those years, they averaged only 20% of sales from the Top 10, way under the 47,5% from previous years.
+During that era, they averaged only 20% of sales from the Top 10, way under the 47,5% level from previous years.

 What happened there?
 Was rap and R&B out of fashion?
 Definitely not.
 If we have a closer look at 2009 when the highest urban album was barely #7 of the year, we notice that among the top selling digital artists there is 5 urban acts among the top 10, plus Michael Jackson who may or may not be added to this category.
 This means that urban music remained just as popular as during years 2002-2005, it is only that pure album sales weren’t fully representing it.